-- 32. (1) Despite the provisions of this Act or any other law, a community broadcasting service licence may be granted by the Authority in the following 30 categories: - (a) Free-to-air radio broadcasting service; - (b) free-to-air television service. - (2) The licence of a community broadcasting service must be held by a licensee. - (3) The licensee referred to in subsection (2) must be managed and controlled by a 35 board which must be democratically elected, from members of the community in the licensed geographic area. - (4) The programming provided by a community broadcasting service must reflect the needs of the people in the community which must include amongst others cultural, religious, language and demographic needs and must - (a) provide a distinct broadcasting service dealing specifically with community issues which are not normally dealt with by the broadcasting service covering the same area; - (b) be informational, educational and entertaining; - (c) focus on the provision of programmes that highlight grassroots community 45 issues, including, but not limited to, developmental issues, health care, basic information and general education, environmental affairs, local and international, and the reflection of local culture; and - (d) promote the development of a sense of common purpose with democracy and improve quality of life. - (5) All surplus funds derived from the running of a community broadcasting station must be invested for the benefit of the particular community and monitored by the Authority, which has the power to audit the financial records of the services. - (6) The Authority must conduct a public inquiry to determine priorities within the community radio sector.
+- 32. Community broadcasting services.--(1) Despite the provisions of this Act or any other law, a community broadcasting service licence may be granted by the Authority in the following categories: - (a) Free-to-air radio broadcasting service; - (b) free-to-air television service. - (2) The licence of a community broadcasting service must be held by a licensee. - (3) The licensee referred to in subsection (2) must be managed and controlled by a board which must be democratically elected, from members of the community in the licensed geographic area.

+- (4) The programming provided by a community broadcasting service must reflect the needs of the people in the community which must include amongst others cultural, religious, language and demographic needs and must-- - (a) provide a distinct broadcasting service dealing specifically with community issues which are not normally dealt with by the broadcasting service covering the same area; - (b) be informational, educational and entertaining; - (c) focus on the provision of programmes that highlight grassroots community issues, including, but not limited to, developmental issues, health care, basic information and general education, environmental affairs, local and international, and the reflection of local culture; and - (d) promote the development of a sense of common purpose with democracy and improve quality of life. - (5) All surplus funds derived from the running of a community broadcasting station must be invested for the benefit of the particular community and monitored by the Authority, which has the power to audit the financial records of the services. - (6) The Authority must conduct a public inquiry to determine priorities within the community radio sector. - (7) The Authority must conduct an investigation into the viability and impact of community television, including-- - (a) definition of community television; - (b) access to frequencies; - (c) sustainability; - (d) ownership and control; and - (e) legal framework. - (8) As soon as possible after conducting the investigation referred to in subsection (10) the Authority must submit a report to the Minister and Parliament.